jwnfld3/sql-database-creation/README.md

-# SQL Lab 1: Create a Customer Database
+# Create a Customer Database

 ## Overview
 This lab simulates the initial setup of a customer and order tracking system for a small e-commerce company.
 It focuses on designing a basic relational database using SQL.
 Two tables — `Customers` and `Orders` — will be created to support customer management and order processing.